 - Facial trauma.

-Even if the property owner has insurance to pay for the victim’s damages, the process to recover damages is rarely simple.
-The insurance company may deny the victim’s claim or try and delay the process as long as possible.
+Even if the property owner has insurance to pay for your damages, the process to recover damages is rarely simple.
+The insurance company may deny your claim or try and delay the process as long as possible.
 The insurance company may also try and settle the claim for as little as possible.

 Before you talk to the property owner’s insurance company, you should talk to an experienced personal injury attorney about your rights.
-Your lawyer will deal with the insurance company so they don’t try and trick you into saying something they will later use against you to deny your claim.
+Your lawyer will deal with the insurance company so they do not try and trick you into saying something they will later use against you to deny your claim.

 Your attorney will also make sure that any settlement agreement will protect your interests and provide you with the best settlement possible to compensate you and your family for your losses.
-And if your case goes to a California jury trial, your personal injury lawyer will make sure the jury hears your side of the story before deciding how much to award you in compensation.
+If your stair accident lawsuit goes to a California jury trial, your personal injury lawyer will make sure the jury hears your side of the story before deciding how much to award you in compensation.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.